wipsDev/DemolaTecina-1/README.md

 # DemolaTecina
-:flushed: Project based on a Demola Challenge
+Project based on a Demola Challenge

+## Licence
+MIT